Have you ever asked yourself what secret tips the website speed optimization experts implemented to increase the page load time of their website?

 - Use Google’s PageSpeed Tools and services such as Yslow and SingleHop to minimize server response time to within 200ms.

 - Avoid or minimize re-directs.
-As Jonathan says: “allowing redirects creates additional HTTP requests, each of which can add extra network roundtrips and add significant latency.”
+As Jonathan says: “redirects are capable of creating additional HTTP requests that can add extra roundtrips and significant latency.”

 - Place CSS files at the top of your source code and JS files at the bottom.

 - Manage your images by resizing them where necessary.
-According to Jonathan: “by specifying width and height, images function as responsive page elements utilized according to the screen size of the target mobile device.”
+According to Jonathan: “specify the width and height of images and scale them to the size of a mobile version.”

 The industry standard for mobile load time is 3 seconds.
 You can test your site’s mobile speed here on Mobilizer in Mobile1st.com.